 Snow and cold weather might not be everyone’s idea of the perfect winter break.
-But if your park is open for some of the winter months it’s a great way to spend some quiet time away in your static caravan or holiday lodge.
+But if your park is open for some of the winter months, winter caravanning is a great way to spend some quiet time away or to even celebrate the festive season.

-Some parks are even open over the Christmas and New Year period so why not dig out the trimmings and decorate your static caravan as well as enjoy some quality time with the family.
+Some parks stay open over the Christmas and New Year period, so why not dig out the trimmings and decorate your static caravan as well as enjoy some quality time with the family.
 It can be a very special experience, and for children, winter caravanning is an incredible adventure, with the great outdoors to explore and enjoy.

-Here we share a few winter static caravanning tips…
+Here we share a few winter caravanning tips…

 1. Is your park open?